zonca/italianschoolsd-website/site/content/enroll.md

 Alternatively, we offer a monthly payment plan:

 * additional administrative fee of 10%
-* 2/9 of tutition is due August 25th with any payment method
+* 2/9 of tuition is due August 25th with any payment method
 * 7 monthly payments October 1st to April 1st (no checks accepted for these monthly payments)

 ## Cancellation

-Enrollment in the Italian school can be cancelled with 30 day notice via email (to `admin` on our website domain `italianschoolsd.com`), tuition will be prorated (at the month-by-month rate in case of prepayment) and partially reimbursed if necessary, a $50 administrative fee will be added to the account.
+Enrollment in the Italian school can be canceled with 30 day notice via email (to `admin` on our website domain `italianschoolsd.com`), tuition will be prorated (at the month-by-month rate in case of prepayment) and partially reimbursed if necessary, a $50 administrative fee will be added to the account.
 No cancellations are accepted after March 31st.

 Tuition will be fully reimbursed if cancellation is 2 weeks before school starts.